top of page

 NARRATIVE:

-The amendments will then be forwarded to the Town Council for consideration.
-Once the amendments are adopted, the developers would then be able to submit the land development project application to the Planning Board for consideration.
+If the amendments are ultimately adopted, the developers would then be able to submit the land development project application to the Planning Board for consideration.

 PROJECT NAME: